PCL-Community/PCL-CE/README-EN.md

 **⚠️ Expected to run; community support offered at discretion**: PCL CE is expected to run on these platforms, but full functionality is not guaranteed.
 You may need to upgrade to a fully supported OS version to receive further community technical support.

-**❌ Unsupported**: PCL CE may not be usable on these platforms and might not even launch at all.
+**❌ Not supported**: PCL CE may not be usable on these platforms and might not even launch at all.
 Please upgrade your OS to use PCL CE.

 **⚠️ Cross-platform development only (cross-compilation)**: PCL CE’s source code can be built on macOS and Linux, but it cannot run directly.
 As a developer, you can develop on these platforms and then move the build artifacts to Windows for testing.